 This approach takes into consideration various assumptions and factors, including the level of current and future occupancy, the rate of annual rent increases, the rate of inflation of direct expenses, the appropriate discount rate, and the current condition of the properties together with an estimate of future maintenance and capital expenditures.
 Reference is also made to recent comparable sales.
 A change in any of these assumptions and factors could have a significant impact on the valuation of investment properties.

-5. Change in significant accounting policy
+5. Significant accounting policies

-The company has initially applied IFRS 16 Leases from January 1, 2019.
-Except for the changes below, the company has consistently applied the accounting policies as set out in note 6 to all periods presented in these financial statements.
+The company has consistently applied the accounting policies as set out below to all periods presented in these financial statements.